3 Timeless Lessons from The Richest Man in Babylon

 However, if you keep your spending steady and save the extra income instead, your wealth will grow much faster.

-Before we move on, if you would like to learn more about budgeting, feel free to check out our blog on “Financial Literacy Concepts You Need to Know in 2025
+Check out our blog on “Financial Literacy Concepts You Need to Know in 2025 for more information.

 While most budgeting guides recommend saving 20% of your income, the book particularly emphasized saving 10%.